Earn income this past tax year? Then you could qualify to claim the earned income credit on your tax return this year.

 Tax breaks can include tax credits and tax deductions, and they're a great way to ease your tax obligations and get you larger tax refunds.
 You use a tax break by "claiming" it on the tax return you fill out and file with the IRS at the beginning of each year.

 The Earned Income Tax Credit (EIC or EITC) is a tax credit designed for taxpaying workers who make a low to moderate income.
-The reason this tax credit is named after earned income is because the credit is based on earned income.
+The reason this tax credit is named after earned income is that the credit is based on earned income.
 It was created to help taxpayers who bring in a lower amount of earned income each year.

 Some other factors that are considered for the Earned Income Tax Credit besides income are your filing status and how many dependents you have.